Jewish Christianity: First Jewish–Roman War and the destruction of the Temple

-Full-scale, open revolt against the Romans occurred with the First Jewish–Roman War in 66 CE.
-In 70 CE, Jerusalem was besieged and the Second Temple was destroyed.
+Full-scale, open revolt against the Romans occurred with the First Jewish–Roman War in 66 AD.
+In 70 AD, Jerusalem was besieged and the Second Temple was destroyed.
 This event was a profoundly traumatic experience for the Jews, who were now confronted with difficult and far-reaching questions.
-After the destruction of the Second Temple in 70 CE, sectarianism largely came to an end.
+After the destruction of the Second Temple in 70 AD, sectarianism largely came to an end.
 The Zealots, Sadducees, and Essenes disappeared, while the Early Christians and the Pharisees survived, the latter transforming into Rabbinic Judaism, today known simply as "Judaism".
 The term "Pharisee" was no longer used, perhaps because it was a term more often used by non-Pharisees, but also because the term was explicitly sectarian, and the rabbis claimed leadership over all Jews.

-Many historians argue that the gospels took their final form after the Great Revolt and the destruction of the Temple, although some scholars put the authorship of Mark in the 60s; this could help one understand their context.
+Many historians argue that the gospels took their final form after the Great Revolt and the destruction of the Temple, although some scholars put the authorship of Mark in the 60s.
 Strack theorizes that the growth of a Christian canon (the New Testament) was a factor that influenced the rabbis to record the oral law in writing.

 A significant contributing factor to the split was the two groups' differing theological interpretations of the Temple's destruction.
 Rabbinic Judaism saw the destruction as a chastisement for neglecting the Torah.
-The early Christians however saw it as God's punishment for the Jewish rejection of Jesus, leading to the claim that the 'true' Israel was now the Church.
+The early Christians, however, saw it as God's punishment for the Jewish rejection of Jesus, leading to the claim that the 'true' Israel was now the Church.
 Jews believed this claim was scandalous.
 According to Fredriksen, since early Christians believed that Jesus had already replaced the Temple as the expression of a new covenant, they were relatively unconcerned with the destruction of the Temple during the First Jewish-Roman War.